 Trichomoniasis is a very common STD.
 Sometimes called “trich” for short.
-There are an estimated 3.7 million people living with trich in the U.S. It often does not show any symptoms.
+It often does not show any symptoms.
 Trich is usually not serious.
 Once diagnosed, it is easily cured with antibiotics.

 Find STD Testing Near You

 Click on a question below to learn more about trichomoniasis.

 Trich is caused by a tiny parasite (you cannot see it with the naked eye) called a trichomonas.
 It is transmitted when semen (cum), pre-cum, or vaginal fluids get on or inside the penis, vulva, or vagina.

 Trich is often transmitted during vaginal sex, but can also be passed by vulva-to-vulva contact, sharing sex toys, and touching your own or your partner’s genitals if you have infected fluids on your hand.
 Trich can easily infect the vulva, vagina, penis, and urethra, but it usually does not infect other body parts (like the mouth or anus).

 When used consistently and correctly, condoms protect against trich and many other STDs.

 Like most STDs, trich often does not show any symptoms.
 The only way to know is to get tested.